FX-PBS/dds-extractor/README.md

 This may be a bit hard to understand so let's break it down:
 *	First argument "pl" selects all the .cat files containing the "pl" word, but this time for importing rather than exporting
 *	"panels" is where our custom image, mydog_1.cat, exists.
 If it lives in the same place as the script, use the dot (.), otherwise specify a different folder where your image lives
-*	"mydog" is the name shared by multiple for mass importing to .cat files.
+*	"mydog" is the name shared by multiple textures for mass importing them to .cat files.
 This helps with automation and consistency.
-    * The script expects that a file whose name starts with this argument is also followed by _n.dds, where n is the index to which the image maps
+    * The script expects that a file whose name starts with this argument is also followed by _n.dds, where n is the index to which the texture is mapped
     * If your file is called something else, like pl01_1.dds, then this arguments should be "pl01".
 The name must be specific, so "pl" won't work here

 Assuming panels contains only mydog_1.dds, this file will be written to *aLL* plxx.cat files at index 1.